UCDenver-ccp/Knowtator-2.0/README.md

 2. Create a new tab (Window -> Create new tab...)
 3. Add a Class Hierarchy view (Window -> Views -> Class views -> Class Hierarchy)
 4. Add an Annotations view (Window -> Views -> Annotation property views -> Annotations)
-5. Add a MechAnIC view (Window -> Ontology views -> MechAnIC)
+5. Add a Knowtator view (Window -> Miscellaneous views -> Knowtator)
 6. Load an ontology (e.g. [GO-Basic][ontology example])

 (A sample file and its annotation xml file can be found [here][sample files location])

 ![After installation][installation image]
-Add as a View to a Protege tab by going to Menu -> Views -> Ontology Views -> MechAnIC
+Add as a View to a Protege tab by going to Menu -> Views -> Miscellaneous Views -> Knowtator

 ## Features